steelspace/Diff/readme.md

 1. I prefer unit tests to be verbose and de-normalized, so they can be read as a use-case description without referring to various utility functions
 2. `[DataRow()]` attribute has a bug that doesn't where it doesn't support enum values, the solution would be use more sophisticated test framework such as *xUnit*

+## Limitation
+- Only naive storage implementation is provided, interface allows to upgrade to the proper solution without changing the service and controller.
+In memory storage is great for testing locally without any dependencies.
+- All cross-cutting concerns are omitted (atuhentication, authorization, logging, telemetry etc.)